A dynamic-kinematic 3D model for density-driven ocean circulation flows: Construction, global well-posedness and dynamics: The North Atlantic ocean's large-scale flow

-To model the North Atlantic basin, we set the parameters to include an oscillating demarcation line between the gyres and a seasonally oscillating surface forcing; see table \ref{table:new} in appendix \ref{appB} for a list of the parameter values we use, and figure~\ref{fig:realistic} for the numerical results.
-In order to tune the surface forcing, we used the SODA3.4.2 reanalysis experiment \citep{carton2008reanalysis}, extracting the climatological average from 1980 to 2017 and deriving the zonally averaged data of the sea-surface temperature (SST) and salinity (SSS).
-This realistic data was used as a restoring (Robin) boundary condition for both the temperature and the salinity.
+We used the SODA3.4.2 reanalysis experiment \citep{carton2008reanalysis} to tune the surface forcing, extracting the climatological average from 1980 to 2017 and deriving the zonally averaged data of the sea-surface temperature (SST) and salinity (SSS).
+This realistic data was used as a restoring (Robin) boundary condition for both $T$ and $S$.
 After approximately 1000 simulation years, the system reached a quasi stable time-periodic state.
-Then, we switched the salinity restoring force with a corresponding constant flux forcing (Neumann) boundary condition.
-This is a common procedure for tuning realistic systems with mixed Robin-Neumann boundary conditions, e.g.~\citet{TzipermanEtAl1994}.
-Tuning the overturning strength parameter $\Gamma$, we obtained a reasonable distribution of sea-surface temperature (SST), sea-surface salinity (SSS), zonally averaged density (except at the northern-most latitudes, where we get density inversions), and AMOC overturning strength (figure~\ref{fig:realistic}).
-The temperature and salinity fronts observed between the two gyres are due to the velocity field, and are clearly apparent also in the realistic SST and SSS observations (see e.g.~Mercator ocean analysis 2008 \citep{drevillon2008godae}); see discussion in section \ref{sec:theend} regarding the similarities and differences between the model results and the realistic data.
+Then, we switched the salinity restoring force with a corresponding constant flux forcing (Neumann) boundary condition, a common procedure for tuning realistic systems with mixed Robin-Neumann boundary conditions, e.g.~\citet{TzipermanEtAl1994}.
+Tuning the overturning strength parameter $\Gamma$, the system settled at a reasonable distribution of sea-surface temperature (SST), sea-surface salinity (SSS), zonally averaged density (except at northern-most latitudes, where there are density inversions), and AMOC overturning strength, see Figure~\ref{fig:realistic}.
+The tracer fronts observed between the two gyres are due to the velocity field, and are clearly apparent also in the realistic observations.
+In section \ref{sec:theend} we discuss similarities and differences between the model results and the realistic data.